Summary for Decision-Makers

 Content changes require CMS or manual edits

-Continuous integration and deployment (CI/CD) pipelines allow instant updates
+Continuous integration and deployment (CI/CD) pipelines support frequent, centralized application updates

 Scalability